 Within the state of Hawaii commercial motor vehicles are permitted the following maximum width on all highways (unless otherwise posted on the road by sign): Standard: 9 feet or 108 inches.
 Metric: 2.74 meters or 274 centimeters.

-These roads usually have signs posted that display the maximum legal width permitted with out obtaining a special travel permit.
-You should always inquire about the maximum widths permitted by the governing body of the particular road prior to travelling on it in order to prevent a fine or worse.
-In some situations depending on the width of the vehicle or shipment size a route survey will be required prior to being granted permission to travel.
+These roads usually have signs posted that display the maximum legal width permitted without obtaining a special travel permit.
+You should always inquire about the maximum widths permitted by the governing body of the particular road prior to traveling on it in order to prevent a fine or worse.
+In some situations depending on the width of the vehicle or shipment size, a route survey will be required prior to being granted permission to travel.

 The importance of setting maximum widths for vehicles.

 “Federal width limits do not apply to special mobile equipment, which consists of self-propelled vehicles not designed or used primarily for the transportation of persons or property and only incidentally moved over the highways.
 Special mobile equipment includes the following, when moving under their own power: military or farm equipment; instruments of husbandry; road construction or maintenance machinery; and emergency apparatus, including police and fire emergency equipment.
-Federal rules do not require States to issue overwidth permits before allowing operation of special mobile equipment.
+Federal rules do not require States to issue overwidth permits before allowing the operation of special mobile equipment.
 However, if States wish to allow other vehicles more than 102 inches wide (i.e. non-special mobile equipment) to operate on the NN, then States must issue special overwidth permits.”
-Reference credit: FHWA website.
+Reference Credit: FHWA website.

 “The Federal Government first enacted size regulations for CMVs with the passage of the Federal-Aid Highway Act of 1956.
 This Act provided a maximum vehicle width of 96 inches (2.44 meters) on the Interstate highway system.
 Subsequently, the Federal-Aid Highway Act of 1976 increased the allowable width for buses to 102 inches (2.6 meters).
 The Surface Transportation Assistance Act (STAA) of 1982 extended the same width requirement of 102 inches to commercial trucks.
 At the same time, the STAA expanded the highway network on which the Federal width provision applied from the Interstate to the National Network (NN) of highways.”
-Reference credit: FHWA website.
+Reference Credit: FHWA website.